rdrgzj/eggroll-extension-documentation/docs/source/movement.rst

 Movement Module
 ===============

 This module provides functions for managing egg movements within a grid.
-The core functionality includes moving eggs in various directions, transforming grid cells, and checking movement validity.
+The functionality includes moving eggs in various directions, transforming grid cells, and checking movement validity.

 Module Dependencies
 -------------------